This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 - Juice of 1 lemon

-- 1/2 tsp kosher salt
+- ½ teaspoon (4 g) kosher salt

 Lemon Poppy Seed Dressing

-In a large salad bowl, toss spinach, strawberry slices, candied nuts, and cheese together.
-Serve with the dressing, don't pour it on until ready to serve.
+- In a large salad bowl, toss the clean spinach, strawberry slices, the cooled candied nuts, and feta cheese together.

 Nutrition Information:Yield: 6 Serving Size: 1